Vocabulary is the key to comprehension.

 - Know its multiple meanings, its registers, grammatical forms, connotations, etymology, or other attributes.

-To help students learn vocabulary: It is important to help them develop a desire to be a word-smith.
+To help learn vocabulary: It is important to help develop a desire to be a word-smith.
 To be on the prowl for new words; to seek new words to better describe different situations powerfully and to make words their own.

 One way to move toward higher levels of understanding of words is to use the following chart and have students rate their level of understanding for some selected words.